Composites Technology Research Malaysia: History

-CTRM is part of the global supply chain in composites aero structures for major commercial and military aircraft manufacturers in the world.
+CTRM is part of the global supply chain in composites aerostructures for major commercial and military aircraft manufacturers in the world.
 This included the aircraft composites parts for the Airbus A320, Airbus A350, Airbus A380 and Airbus A400.
 The company also responsible for the construction of the radome for the Malaysian authorities including Royal Malaysian Air Force.

 DEFTECH's acquisition

 In 2014, DEFTECH acquired CTRM and all its subsidiaries under a multi million worth contract.
 This will made all the CTRM's products will using the DEFTECH badge.
-Under this acquisition, there will be three division which is :
+Under this acquisition, there will be three division which is:

 DEFTECH Systems Integration

 Formerly known as CTRM Systems Integration.
 Incorporated in 2010 to develop Malaysian integration capabilities.
 The main course of this division is to designing, developing and integrating the systems and provided engineering and repairing of electronic devices.

 DEFTECH Unmanned Systems

 Formerly known as Unmanned Systems Technology under CTRM.
 Incorporated in 2007 and offers a wide range of UAV products and services.